Oracle DROP INDEX

 Summary #

-• Use the Oracle DROP INDEX statement to remove an index from the Oracle database
+• Use the Oracle DROP INDEX statement to remove an index from a table.

 Was this tutorial helpful?